mvniemi/duke_cs290_portfolio/sakai_group_meeting.md

 ### Generally, what topics were discussed at the meeting:
--One of the developers went through his proccess of fixing a bug -I noted the following things during his presentation -He talked about using sass instead of css, its benifits -intro to the css for sakai, modifying display and all that -making changes to it and compiling it
+-One of the developers went through his proccess of fixing a bug -I noted the following things during his presentation ..-He talked about using sass instead of css, its benifits -intro to the css for sakai, modifying display and all that -making changes to it and compiling it
   -imports into maven